filterpaper/filterpaper.github.io/prng.md

 # Footnote

 Init code for seeding states were not include in these samples—they are seeded manually because there is no random source in a QMK keyboard.
-Suffice to say that codes here should not be applied on sensitive cryptography use cases–they are pseudorandom after all.
+Suffice to say that codes here should not be applied on sensitive cryptography use cases–they are 'pseudorandom' after all.

 # External links
 * [Visualizing the Heart of Some PRNGs](https://www.pcg-random.org/posts/visualizing-the-heart-of-some-prngs.html)